jflam/jflam.github.io/content/2021-12-11/index.md

   symbol table in Turbo Pascal 2.0 using them [local copy in case this disappears from the web](2021-12-11/AlgoDataProgWirth.pdf)
 - He learned by trial and error without formal background

+{% end %}

+{% block() %}

+I like it when things that I read and don't agree with get me thinking about an idea.
+This post by David Perell spent some time rattling around in my
+subconscious:

+{{ twitter(id="1468675151407497219")}}

+I didn't agree with it because almost all software that I use today requires me to Google something to figure out an obscure feature - there are _always_ obscure features especially in software that I don't use all the time.
+If I don't know how to do something already using the UI, I would immediately Google it and follow the directions on how to accomplish the task.

+I was out riding my bike today, and listening to Neal Stephenson being interviewed by Lex Fridman.
+During the conversation they talked about Google and search.
+The idea that popped into my head then was that UI is great for _idiomatic_ operations and search is great for everything else.

+{{ youtube(id="xAfdSak2fs8")}}

+The example in my head was VS Code.
+The idiomatic operations are provided by the UI, e.g., vi keybindings for navigating a document, tabs for managing multiple documents, a file explorer for viewing the contents of your project, a debugging tab for viewing the state of variables in the debugger etc. IMHO the real innovation in VS Code is the command palette which lets you search for the command that you want - this avoids over-complicating the UI with endless toolbars.
+VS Code users quickly learn to use the fuzzy search in the command palette to find the command that they are looking for.
+They even have the ability to bind those commands to a custom keybinding to turn it into an idiomatic operation if they use that command often enough.

+I think this strikes the right balance between a rich featureset and a simple, idiomatic UI.
+Unfortunately, it seems that in our attempt to simplify everything for the novice user, we have wound up with UIs that have way too many layers of UI (I'm looking at you, Microsoft Teams).

+I wonder what a better experience for search would be on mobile though?
+A command palette is a lot more difficult to use on a phone.

+{% end %}